MarkSpec — Markdown Flavor Specification

 §5 In-code entries

-starting with [TYPE_XYZ_NNNN] is recognized as a MarkSpec requirement.
-The
+with [DISPLAY_ID] is recognized as a MarkSpec entry.
+The leading - bullet is

-leading - bullet is optional in doc comments — the [DISPLAY_ID] pattern
+optional in doc comments — the bracket pattern alone is sufficient.

-Example 8 — Rust doc comment requirement:
+Example 8 — Rust doc comment test entry:

 #![allow(unused)]